Find Grad Schools

 Speaking: Talking to others to convey information effectively.

-Job Outlook for Kindergarten or Elementary School Special Education Teachers
+Is There Going to be Demand for Kindergarten or Elementary School Special Education Teachers?

-There were about 188,900 jobs for Kindergarten or Elementary School Special Education Teacher in 2016 (in the United States).
+In the United States, there were 188,900 jobs for Kindergarten or Elementary School Special Education Teacher in 2016.
 New jobs are being produced at a rate of 7.4% which is above the national average.
 The Bureau of Labor Statistics predicts 13,900 new jobs for Kindergarten or Elementary School Special Education Teacher by 2026.
-There will be an estimated 15,000 positions for Kindergarten or Elementary School Special Education Teacher per year.
+Due to new job openings and attrition, there will be an average of 15,000 job openings in this field each year.

 undefined